Sustainable Renovation: IHRS Success Cases

 The success cases come from in-depth interviews with various IHRS providers across the EU.
 One of the most striking insights from this work is the diversity among IHRSs.
 Their structures and activities are highly context-specific, shaped by national legal frameworks, varying levels of financial support, and differing degrees of social recognition and acceptance.
 Despite this diversity, certain elements emerged as consistently crucial to the success of any IHRS:

 1. Building Trust: For IHRS to be effective, customers and stakeholders need to trust service providers.
 Trust is foundational to the long-term success of IHRS.
 Establishing physical offices that are easily accessible to users, along with support from local community leaders, has proven particularly effective.
-A strong example is Opengela (Spain), which established one-stop shop offices in vulnerable neighbourhoods, guiding residents through the entire renovation process.
+A strong example is Opengela (Spain), which established one-stop shop offices in vulnerable neighborhoods, guiding residents through the entire renovation process.

 2. Access to Finance: Securing adequate funding is a critical first step in establishing or scaling up an IHRS.
 Without sufficient financial support, viability is not achievable.
 Funding sources can be public, spanning regional, national, and European levels, or IHRSs can generate revenue through professional fees.
-Many successful IHRSs, such as Hauts-de-France Pass Rénovation (France) and Electric Ireland Superhomes (Ireland), combine fundings from different sources.
+Many successful IHRSs, such as Hauts-de-France Pass Rénovation (France) and Electric Ireland Superhomes (Ireland), combine funding from different sources.
 Additionally, some IHRSs, like MultiHome (Bulgaria) and AdEPorto (Portugal), are working towards becoming self-sustaining.

 3. Support from Local or Regional Authorities: Government backing, whether through policies, incentives, or public endorsements, plays a pivotal role in establishing and scaling up IHRS.
 In the case of Whilareno (Netherlands), its close cooperation with municipalities helps achieve local climate targets and ensures smooth project management.